IgnacioMB/csvcli/README.md

   csvcli -f "impressions.csv" select -c "region_id, count" -save "subset.csv"
   ```

-- query: If you need more advanced filters and functions, the query command allows you to query the CSV, excel or parquet file using SQL queries as you would any regular SQL table.
+- `query`: If you need more advanced filters and functions, the query command allows you to query the CSV, excel or parquet file using SQL queries as you would any regular SQL table.
 You specify the query using the `-q` option and use the keyword `file` to refer to your file as a source table.

   Options:
   - `-q, --query` TEXT  SQL query you want to run against the file i.e. `SELECT * FROM file;`